DerBrunoIR/HideYourMessage/README.md

 ```

 # known issues
-- On windows unicode encoding migh not be supported by the terminal.
+- On windows command line unicode output is probably not working, try to use `wsl`.